airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

     output_message = {"type": "CONNECTION_STATUS", "connectionStatus": result}
     print(json.dumps(output_message))
 ```

+In order to run this code later, be sure to `pip install requests` in your local virtual environment. `datetime` should already be included in your Python installation.

 Lastly we'll extend the `run` method to accept the `check` command and call the `check` method.
 First we'll add a helper method for reading input: